Equality of the wobbly and shaky loci: Parabolic Higgs bundles

-The term $H^1(\PEnd(\Ee))$ is the deformation space of the underlying parabolic bundle, which is Serre dual to the space of strongly parabolic Higgs fields.
+The term $H^1(\PEnd(\Ee))$ is the space of infinitesimal deformations of the underlying parabolic bundle, which is Serre dual to the space of strongly parabolic Higgs fields.
 This defines the Poisson map \eqref{eq:poisson_map}.
 In particular, if $\Ee$ is stable